 "As long as what takes?"

+"Are-are you going to finish that?"
+I hesitantly asked as I pointed to his soup.
 Tom looked down on his bowl and slid it towards me.
-As I started to eat his, I could hear my stomach rumble.
-It seemed I could not tame my tummy beast.
-Only now do I thank my father for his thinness because I'm not sure how I keep such a good figure with my huge appetite.
+As I started to eat his, I thanked my father for his thinness because I'm not sure how I keep such a good figure with my huge appetite.

-I didn't expect him to say that, and I started to snort, trying not to spit out my food.
-I calm down enough to swallow and playfully yell, “You take that back!"
+I didn't expect him to say that so I snorted, almost choking on a mushroom.
+I calmed myself down enough to swallow and playfully demanded, "You take that back!"

 He laughed at me more, but then said calmly, "Lord Voldemort takes nothing back."

-My face scrunches up, trying to think of a good come back, but nothing pops up, so all I can say is, “Oh, he doesn't, does he?"
+My face scrunched up as I tried to think of a good reply, but nothing came up.
+All I could say was, "Oh, he doesn't, does he?"

-"Do you remember that time when Professor Binns died?”
+"Do you remember that time when Professor Binns died?"
+I recalled, trying to change the subject.
 Tom nodded.
-"They said he just fell asleep in the faculty lounge.
+"They said he just fell asleep in the faculty lounge and never woke up.
 I was scared stiff when he floated into the room."

 He smirked a little, "I could imagine.
 That was probably the most interesting thing that ever happened in that class."

-“Oh yes.
-I could barely stand History.
-In fact, I couldn't stand any classes, especially after you left.
+"You're right with that.
+I could barely stand history.
+Really, I couldn't stand any classes, especially after you left.

 His smirk grew wider.
 "That's not what I heard.
 I was told you became top of your class, even offered to be Head Girl."

 "Yes," I rolled my eyes thinking about it, "but I didn't want it.
 I would have been stuck with Augustus again.
-He was driving me nuts by then.
-Slughorn was very upset with me for a while because it would have been the first time in a couple hundred years that there was a Slytherin Head Boy and Girl.”
+I didn't want to have anything to do with him.
+Professor Slughorn was very upset with me for a while because it would have been the first time in a couple hundred years that there was a Slytherin Head Boy and

 Tom frowned and said, "Don't be stupid."